 The island has grown increasingly popular over the years, with millions of holidaymakers choosing Koh Samui as their dream holiday destination.

-Koh Samui boasts some of the country's finest beaches and a wide range of luxury resorts.
+Holidays to Koh Samui allow you to explore some of the country's finest beaches and a wide range of luxury resorts.
 Whilst Thailand may be a tourist haven, this island still retains much of its rich Thai heritage through ancient temples, Buddhist monuments and quaint fishing villages.

 There’s rarely a dull moment in Koh Samui, with numerous resorts and destinations around the island all in competition for Thailand’s healthy tourism trade.

-The great thing about Koh Samui is that it caters for a number of holiday types, including family breaks and romantic getaways.
+The great thing about Koh Samui is that it caters for a number of holiday types, including all inclusive Koh Samui family breaks, romantic getaways and honeymoons.
 Contradicting any ideas that the island is solely a stop for backpackers and hedonistic travellers.

 The island’s compact size makes it perfect for island hopping and travelling between destinations.
 Holidaymakers who are not planning to hire a car can take advantage of the many local tours and excursions.